cdsittampalam/documentation/docs/Getting Started.md

 ### Accept Terms and Conditions

-Read the terms and conditions on this page.
+Read the terms and conditions on this page around GDPR compliance and data privacy.

 To move to the next screen, tick the box and click **Accept & Continue** (see Validate your email address).